marhar/ArrbotMonitor/README.md

 a PR to document this and make it a standardized part of the interface.

 MONITOR\_RESET() is reserved for future use.

+Thanks to coworker [Jonah Dahlquist](https://github.com/jonahbron) for encouraging me to write this up.